 Following an assessment the bereavement worker will support the parent/carer in deciding what service would best suit their child's needs.
 Occasionally we may have to refer a child on to a higher level mental health service e.g. if they have been self harming.
-Some children may require 1:1 work and others are invited to attend a therapeutic residential weekend, activity day or NJ Club.
+Some children may require 1:1 work and others are invited to attend a therapeutic residential weekend, activity day or a group activity.

-On both activity day and therapeutic weekends a number of activities take place to help the child talk about their feelings, emotions, memories and realise they are not the only one going through such an experience.
+On activity days and therapeutic weekends, activities take place to help the child talk about their feelings, emotions, memories and help them to realise they are not the only one going through such an experience.

-Following our therapeutic weekends and activity days, we contact the family the following week to check how the children have been since attending and whether the family feel they need any further support, if this is the case it is offered.
-All previous and current service users are also able to access our NJ Club where more informal support can be ongoing and relationships are built with peers helping to reduce the sense of isolation.
+Following our therapeutic weekends and activity days, we contact the family to check how the children have been since attending and whether the family feel they need further support.